mit-history/cfrp-hack/api.md

 ## Overview

 This API is the preferred method for working with the RCF data.
-It provides read-only access to the live data, in JSON format.
+It provides read-only access to the live data.

+There is a single REST API endpoint for each table and each view in the database.
+Each of these endpoints provide access to the data in that table, in JSON format.

 ### Endpoints

-Here is a full list of REST API endpoints:
+Here is a full list of REST API endpoints (which you will note, corresponds to the tables available in the [database](/)):

 - amalgamated_sales
 - participations